Danny Kaye: Comedy star

+Educational Pictures

+In 1937 Danny Kaye signed with New York-based Educational Pictures for a series of two-reel comedies.
+Now billed as "Danny Kaye", he established himself in support of character comic Imogene Coca.
+He was then elevated to co-starring roles (opposite mild-mannered comic Charles Kemper) and then starring roles, sometimes playing a manic, dark-haired, fast-talking Russian.
+One of his leading ladies at Educational was the young June Allyson.
+The Kaye series ended abruptly when the studio shut down production at the end of 1937; Kaye had already left the studio behind when his last two shorts, Cupid Takes a Holiday and Money on Your Life, were released in 1938.
+Years later, after Kaye became a major comedy star, producer Robert M. Savini cashed in by compiling three of Kaye's Educational shorts into a four-reel featurette, The Birth of a Star (1944).

+Return to the stage

 His next venture was a short-lived Broadway show with Sylvia Fine as the pianist, lyricist, and composer.
 The Straw Hat Revue opened on September 29, 1939, and closed after 10 weeks, but critics noticed Kaye's work.
 The reviews brought an offer for both Kaye and his bride Sylvia to work at La Martinique, a New York City nightclub.
 Kaye performed with Sylvia as his accompanist.
 At La Martinique, playwright Moss Hart saw Danny perform, and that led to Hart's casting him in his hit Broadway comedy Lady in the Dark.

 In 1941, aged 30, Kaye scored a triumph playing Russell Paxton in Lady in the Dark, starring Gertrude Lawrence.
 His show-stopping number was "Tschaikowsky (and Other Russians)" by Kurt Weill and Ira Gershwin in which he sang the names of a string of Russian composers at breakneck speed, seemingly without taking a breath.
 In the next Broadway season, he was the star of a show about a young man who is drafted called Let's Face It!.

+Hollywood fame

 His feature-film début was in producer Samuel Goldwyn's Technicolor 1944 comedy Up in Arms, a remake of Goldwyn's Eddie Cantor comedy Whoopee!
 (1930).
-Rival producer Robert M. Savini cashed in by compiling three of Kaye's Educational Pictures shorts into a patchwork feature entitled The Birth of a Star (1945).
 Studio mogul Goldwyn wanted Kaye's prominent nose fixed to look less Jewish; Kaye refused, but he did allow his red hair to be bleached blond, apparently because it looked better in Technicolor.